hugoferreira/asso-pipes-and-stuff-v19/readme.md

 * By managing the size of the queue (buffer), one can block the publisher from producing a message.
 * Different buffers allow independent rates of production;
 * Laziness of the publisher is coupled with its ability of *not performing work* if it can't publish messages.
-* But... how does the Broker knows the appropriate buffer size?
+* But... how does the Broker know the appropriate buffer size?
     * Rate of consumption analysis, by timing the outbound queues.
 What about the initial size?
-What about (potential) unecessary production until the buffer fills in?
+What about (potential) unnecessary production until the buffer fills in?
     * Explicit signal from subscribers back to publishers.
 What should be the *unit of demand*?
 How does the signal propagate?

-###

----
-### Exercises
+## Exercises

 Attempt to replicate every scenario described above.
 If feeling lost, then try to proceed as follows:

 1. Implement an `AsyncQueue`, i.e., an asynchronous unlimited [FIFO](https://en.wikipedia.org/wiki/Queue_(abstract_data_type));

-1. Implement a `BoundedAsyncQueue`, i.e. an asynchronous bounded FIFO, that block `enqueuing()` when it's full, and blocks `dequeueing()` when it's empty;
+1. Implement a `BoundedAsyncQueue`, i.e. an asynchronous bounded FIFO, that block `enqueuing()` when it's full, and blocks `dequeuing()` when it's empty;

 1. Realize that the implementation of an `AsyncSemaphore` would make things easier, by studying the [producer-consumer problem](https://en.wikipedia.org/wiki/Producer–consumer_problem);